Janet Wheeler is a freelance composer, choral conductor and teacher.

 She read music at Cambridge and then followed a career in secondary education, afterwards becoming a music producer for BBC Schools Radio primary music for eight years.

-She has been Musical Director of SWCS for twenty-five years and continues to approach the role with energy and excitement.
-She relishes the opportunity to inspire and develop the choir in an ever-changing choral world.
+She has been Musical Director of SWCS for thirty years and has constantly relished the opportunity to inspire and develop the choir in an ever-changing choral world.
+She is now nearing the end of her time with the choir, having decided to shift the balance of her work in the future towards more composition.

-During her time with the choir, Janet has directed them in a vast amount of repertoire from small works to large choral and orchestral repertoire.
+During her long tenure with SWCS, Janet has directed them in a vast amount of repertoire from small works to large choral and orchestral repertoire.
 Highlights from recent years have included The Dream of Gerontius at the Thaxted Festival, and at Saffron Hall Bach's St Matthew Passion, Orff’s Carmina Burana, Vaughan Williams Sea Symphony and Jonathan Dove’s There Was a Child.

 "...the choir responded magnificently to the demands of the conductor.
 Janet Wheeler is to be congratulated on guiding the ship through stormy and calm waters with such serene authority."